Leading Through Uncertainty: Why Leadership Breaks Down (and How to Fix It)

 Leadership Development for Uncertain Environments

-Leaders described being constantly on.
-Back-to-back meetings, competing demands, decisions made while the next five issues were already arriving.
+Decisions made while the next five issues are already arriving.

-Not because leaders don’t care.
-Because the system they are operating inside is stronger than the change they are trying to make.
+Because the system they’re operating in is stronger than the change they’re trying to make.

-Better leadership isn’t failing because people don’t get it.
 It’s failing because it can’t survive the environment it’s placed into.

 There is also a neurological reason for this.
 The prefrontal cortex, responsible for judgement and decision quality, is the first thing to drop under overload.